HAPPIFUL HACKS

 How to Benefit from Plant Power When You Don't Have a Garden

-We’ve all heard of the mental health benefits we can get from gardening, but what about those of us without a patch of earth to call our own?
+We’ve all heard about the mental health benefits we can get from gardening, but what about those of us without a patch of earth to call our own?
 Can nurturing house and office plants still have mood-boosting effects?

 You don’t need a green thumb and a sprawling garden to benefit from the wellbeing-enhancing powers of plants.
 While an impressive 88% of us head to the garden to improve our mental wellbeing, according to a 2015 study, recent trends suggest more of us than ever before are looking for ways to boost our mental health and wellbeing with indoor plants as well.